nt246/physalia-lcwgs/day_2/markdowns/00_introduction_v2.md

 In this session you will learn how to:
-* Call genotypes in a probabilistic framework
+* Calculate genotype likelihoods and call genotypes in a probabilistic framework
 * Estimate allele frequencies
 * Call SNPs in the face of high genotyping uncertainty

 We are using the program [ANGSD](http://popgen.dk/angsd/index.php/ANGSD) (Analysis of Next Generation Sequencing Data).
-More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).
+More information about the methods implemented ANGSD can be found in its associated [paper](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

-According to its website *ANGSD is a software for analyzing next generation sequencing data.
+*ANGSD is a software for analyzing next generation sequencing data.
 The software can handle a number of different input types from mapped reads to imputed genotype probabilities.
 Most methods take genotype uncertainty into account instead of basing the analysis on called genotypes.
-This is especially useful for low and medium depth data.*
+This is especially useful for low and medium depth data* (quoted from the ANGSD website).

-Please make sure to follow these preparatory instructions below before continuing with the exercises.
+Please make sure to follow the preparatory instructions below before continuing with the exercises.
-Briefly, you need to set the path to the software and various data that will be used.
+You need to set the path to the software and various data that will be used.
-Also, you will have to create two folders on your working directory, one for your results and one for your intermediate data.
+You also need to create two folders in your home user directory; one for your results and one for your intermediate data.

 Make sure you are in your home directory.
 ```